felipeprad0-dev/Discover/JavaScript/Functions/Callback function.md

 # Callback Function

-_Callback function is when we want to call a function inside another function.
-We declare a the function with a parameter that will be the name of the callback, so we run the function declaring another function inside._
+_Callback is a function declared as parameter for another function.
+Callbacks are declared as functions to be executed after a certain event.
+It will be wait for something happen to act (run)._

 ```JS